Mother to Mother: Plot

 Mandisa depicts her living situation in Guguletu.
 She is living with her three children (her sons Mxolisi, 20 and Lunga, 14, and her daughter Siziwe) in a hut.
 Mandisa works as a maid in a white household for Mrs. Nelson.
 The differences between the two women's wealthy fortune are quite apart from each other.
 When Mandisa returns home, she hears about violence in her township, which is common, only one person has died apparently.
 When she finds her oldest son not at home, Mandisa is worried in fear of him being one of the killers.
 Later, the police brutally raid her home, beating up her children.
 In between the chapters, flashbacks take the reader back to Mandisa's childhood.
 Living quite happily with her father (Tata) and her mother (Mama) and her grandparents around (Tata's father and Makhulu, Tata's mother).
 In 1968 she is forced out of her hometown, following chaotic and troubled circumstances.
 Mandisa's brother Khaya eventually marries Mandisa's school friend Nono and they have a child.
 In fear of Mandisa becoming pregnant as well, she is being sent to live with her grandmother Makhulu away.
 Her boyfriend China, though, is getting her pregnant by accident in her teenage years, despite not sleeping together.
 Being a virgin is quite important to her mother, embarrassingly examining her hymen.
 After Mxolisi's birth, China is trying to provide for the family and they marry on Father Mark Savage's urging, but China leaves her eventually after she has been living with his family, her in-laws, though merely working as a housemaid for them.
 She leaves as well and, with her next partner Lungile, has her son Lunga, and, later, her daughter Siziwe with Dwadwa, her second husband.

 Mxolisi's life is not less troubled.
 His teenage friends Mzamo and Zazi are shot by police in front of his eyes, leaving him deeply disturbed, wetting his bed and not being able to talk for some time, until his stepfather Lungile forces him to eat a mouse.
 Mxolisi follows Lungile's example, who leaves to become a freedom fighter, and engages with street gangs, for which he quits school (Liberation now, education later and One Settler, One Bullet are some of their slogans).
+Mandisa has a talk with her Tatomkhulu about how whites took their land and left them with nothing.
 Deep down, Mxolisi knows that despite him being good at school, he doesn't have any job prospects.
 In the streets, Mxolisi seems to be popular and brave, saving a girl from being raped.
 Later, he is with rioters in the streets, who throw stones at a young white woman's car and stab her when she tries to get away.

 Mandisa and even her other children are outcasts in her community due to Mxolisi being a murderer.